 We also found that there’s an opportunity to attract new patients to your primary healthcare facilities as nearly half of respondents have been with their primary providers for less than three years.
 Additionally, we found that Gen Z and millennials are more likely to switch primary care providers in the next 12 months, with 61% of millennials and 56% of Gen Zers saying they are “extremely or somewhat likely” to make a switch.

-If you can target these groups with your healthcare marketing and play into their top emotional drivers—feeling like a priority and compassion—you can entice them to your practice post-pandemic.
+If you can target these groups with your healthcare advertising and play into their top emotional drivers—feeling like a priority and compassion—you can entice them to your practice post-pandemic.

 4. There’s a renewed focus on mental health and self-care